 By my senior year, I opted not to take a math course at all (even though I was planning on attending college).

 Reflecting on my personal history that freshman year, I connected the dots and discovered why I hated math and—more importantly—why I didn’t excel at it.
 I had some bad experiences, got confused, and stopped trying.
-Armed with a new resolve, new discipline, and a new teacher (who was amazing), I set out to give math another try.
+Armed with a new resolve, new discipline, and a new teacher at college (who was amazing), I set out to give math another try.
 I nailed it.
 I got an “A” in the class, and over the next two years in college went on to earn A’s in college algebra, statistics, testing and measurement, and experimental psychology (all math focused).
 And I enjoyed it all.

 The moment I realized that I could be just as good in math-related fields as I could in art-related ones, I became more open to the influence, benefit, and contributions each had to offer the other.
-I read and became influenced by C.P.
+I read C.P.
 Snow’s Two Cultures, which argues that the western divide between the sciences and humanities hinders our ability to solve problems.
 I began to engage my STEM friends in discussions about their fields, like Game Theory, looking for overlapping areas of interest.
 As professor in the humanities, I attended research presentations and read essays in fields seemingly disconnected from my own, like mechanical engineering, product design, and design thinking.
 As a result, partnerships, collaborations, friendships, new skill sets, and new opportunities developed that wouldn’t have otherwise, and my professional and personal lives have only been enriched by them.

 A 360° Growth Mindset

 It’s important to know that adopting what I would call a 360° growth mindset does not mean that we seek to be experts in everything.
 That wouldn’t be practical.
 Most companies need employees to specialize and to remain committed to further development in their specific areas of expertise.
-A civil engineer need not know everything that an architect knows any more than a computer coder should understand all the theories behind product design.
+A civil engineer doesn't need to know everything that an architect knows any more than a computer coder should understand all the theories behind product design.
 At the same time, however, if each of these experts adopts a growth mindset in every aspect of their professional life (and not just in their specific fields), they will remain open to learning more in areas that exists outside their expertise.
 This approach has the obvious advantage of expanding an individual’s knowledge base and skill sets, but in the workplace the benefits extend further.
 Adopting a 360° growth mindset leads to more empathy and appreciation among coworkers, better interdisciplinary connections on projects, and better problem-solving experiences among teams.
 And that’s just the beginning.
 I’m sure you can imagine other benefits as well.

-Practical Steps for Leaders
+Practical Steps for Us

-As in Part 1 of this series, the above suggestions involve leaders orchestrating some focused training and development activities.
-As we all know, however, employees don’t always see professional development programs as helpful or meaningful.
 To that end, in the final part of this series, we will look more closely at establishing training and development programs that encourage a growth mindset, lead to sustained motivation, and inspire further independent development.
 In the meantime, make a point to try something in an area you wrote off a long time ago.
 Who knows, you might just like it.

 Rod C. Taylor, Ph.D., is the President and CEO of Performance Learning Concepts, a development and training company.
 He is an award-winning educator, scholar, author, keynote speaker, and professional musician who has been active in teaching, writing, technology, and music for over twenty years.
 Through PLC, he offers energetic, interactive training and development programs on communication, leadership, creativity and innovation, and the arts, and his dynamic form of teaching actively engages participants in the learning process.
 PLC’s clients include large-scale businesses like Nissan North American, Deloitte Global, and DCI-Artform, as well as universities like Stanford, Lipscomb University Graduate School of Business, and Colorado State University.
 Before founding PLC, Rod taught at Stanford, Indiana University, and the Honors College at Tennessee State University.
 He currently lives in Nashville, TN.
 Connect with him on LinkedIn and Twitter.